millicast/millicast-player-unreal-engine-plugin/README.md

 That is because Unreal has excluded the plugin.
 If that is the case, create an empty C++ class in your project.
 This will force Unreal to include the plugin.
 Then, re-package the game, launch it, and it should be fixed.

+### Installation steps for Mac

+For Mac, you need to add the WebRTC module to the plugin.
+Download the libWebRTC-97.0-x64-Release.tar.gz file that you can find in the release assets of the latest github pre-release for mac.
+Then, extract it and move the ``ThirdParty`` folder into the ``Source`` folder of the plugins.
+After that, you should be able to build and run the plugin for Mac.
+If you already have an xcode project just build through xcode,  otherwise launch your .uproject file to generate all the needed files.

 ## Documentation

 You can find the documentation for the plugin here: [https://docs.millicast.com/docs/millicast-player-plugin](https://docs.millicast.com/docs/millicast-player-plugin)